atgehrhardt/Cerebro-OpenWebUI-Package-Manager/README.md

 - [ ] Package versioning and Update commands
 - [ ] Require version numbers

+## Bugs
+- [ ] Uninstalling is not properly removing the actual directory from files - Working on fix

 ## Contributing
 Contributions are welcome!
 Please follow these steps: